 - All Prizes are awarded annually.

-- The recipient will be expected to present a lecture based on his or her work to an appropriate meeting or event of the Society.
-Expenses of the lecturer will be paid by the Society.
-At the discretion of the Editors of the Society’s journals, the recipient may also be strongly encouraged to publish the lecture in a suitable journal.
+- Prize recipients will be expected to present a lecture based on their work at an appropriate meeting or event of the Society.
+Expenses of the Prize Lecturer will be paid by the Society.
+At the discretion of the Editors of the Society’s journals, the recipient may also be encouraged to publish the lecture in a suitable journal.

 Awarded annually to an outstanding microbiologist who is a global leader in his or her field and whose work has had a far-reaching impact beyond the discipline of microbiology.